How to Tune a Tattoo Machine

 Identify the Key Parts of Your Tattoo Machine

-Each tattoo machine comes equipped with many components that allow you proper machine performance if cared for properly.
-Regardless if you own a coil or rotary tattoo machine, you’ll need to know which parts of your tattoo machine for a more convenient tuning session.
+Each tattoo machine comes equipped with many components that allow proper machine performance if cared for properly.
+Regardless of whether you own a coil or a rotary tattoo machine, you’ll need to understand all parts of your tattoo machine for a more convenient tuning session.

 Coils act as the pathway for powering a tattoo machine, along with capacitors.
 The strength and speed of your device’s needle rely heavily on the qualities of its coils.